bohrium/chess/README.markdown

 ### evaluation heuristic

+We partition the six species of chess-person into *pawns*, *pieces*, and *kings*.
+Knights, bishops, rooks, and queens are pieces, but pawns and kings aren't.
+The classical board evaluation is linear in population counts: it grants 100,300,300,500,900,infinity points for the pnbrqk.
+Our heuristic supplements this term by several others in order to treat five themes:
+**king attacks**,
+**pawn structure** (determined entirely by pawn locations), **material** (determined entirely by population counts), **piece-pawn interactions**, and
+**piece harmony** (determined entirely by piece locations).
-Our heuristic decomposes into five themes: king attacks, pawn structure, piece-pawn interactions, piece-piece interactions, and material.
-We set these by intuition, so we use a very coarse set of weights: 5, 13, 34, 89 centipawns.
+Since we set these by intuition, we use a very coarse set of weights: 5, 13, 34, 89 centipawns.

-    score =   king-xray + king-tropism
+    score =   king-xray + king-tropism + king-shelter
             + pawn-connectivity + weak-squares + passed-pawns
-            + bishop-pawn + knight-outpost + rook-open-files + king-shelter
+            + material-linear + bishop-pair + redundant-majors + cramped-rook
-            + loose-pieces + double-attacked-squares + bishop-pair
+            + cramped-bishop + knight-outpost + opened-rook
-            + material+ piece-square
+            + loose-pieces + protected-passage + piece-square

 Most terms are quadratic in our one-hot board representation.
 All arise by combining factors sparsely updated in each move --- a boon to fast computation.